Check out all of our instructors…Vast amounts of professional experience and at the top of their fields!

 Frances MichaelsCurrently a member of the Pensacola Symphony Orchestra since 1986, Miss Frances brings us a wealth of experience.
 She holds a B.M. in Music Education & Music Therapy from Loyola University, as well as her M.A. in Psychology from University of West Florida.
 She is originally from Miami and has been teaching violin for a number of years in Mississippi, Louisiana and Florida, including being the Thibodaux, Louisiana middle schools string class director and director of the Brownsville Arts & Sciences Academy orchestra.
 She recorded her own CD of music, including several of her own original compositions.
 In addition to classical violin, she is proficient at fiddling and brings great versatility to her teaching.
 She received Suzuki method teacher training from Doris Hansen, who trained directly with Suzuki himself in Japan.

 Lindy BrownLindy is originally from the shores of Lake Michigan.
 She moved to Pensacola to attend The University of West Florida where she earned a B.A. in English, Creative Writing with courses in computer design and education.
 Her musical skills began to develop in middle school where she played saxophone and later the clarinet.
-In these teen years, she also taught herself to play the guitar and piano and then continued her training with many talented musicians.
+In these teen years, she also taught herself to play the guitar and piano and then continued her training with many talented musicians, including furthering her skills through guitar classes at Berklee College.
 She has used her passion for music to perform in musicals, worship chorus, The Choral Society of Pensacola, and to lead small group worship.
+She also lends her musical skills to her church’s worship team.
 Lindy has always had a strong interest in technology and has worked in church sound and recording.
 She also enjoys writing her own music, taking photos, growing tea and is an avid wind surfer and paddle boarder, and even owns her own surf/SUP rental concession on Pensacola Beach with her husband.
 She also enjoys writing her own music.
 Her vision is to help train up other creatives who will use media and performing arts to become world changers.

 Tanya WesterkomTanya Westerkom’s love of art began at an early age alongside her sister.
 Born into an artistic family (grandmother and mother are painters), she developed her talents during her formative years with a autodidactic approach.
 Tanya attended Florida State University where she minored in Art, and has worked as a freelance designer for four years.
 She and her sister, Lidia, were co-owners of Tee and Lee Designs, which specialized in a variety of artistic activities, from designing, painting and printing artwork and stationery to face painting at local events like Mardi Gras and the Sertoma July 4th celebrations.
 Tanya is excited to bring her love of all things Art to the classroom, and encourage a passion for Art in the children of Pace and surrounding areas.